S k i l l

 The Amount is some Percent of the Base.

 In a percent problem, we are given two of those numbers and we are asked to find the third.
 We have already seen how to solve any percent problem with a calculator.
-The same procedures apply in a written calculation, where we would typically change the percent to a decimal.
+The same procedures apply in a written calculation, in which we would typically change the percent to a decimal.

 In Lesson 4 we saw how to take 1% and 10% of a number simply by placing the decimal point.
 Those should be basic skills.
 What is more, from 1% we can calculate 2%, 3%, and so on.
 While from 10% we can easily calculate 20%, 30% and any multiple of 10%.